Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

 1. Remember, Nx2.0 can decompress archives as they are being downloaded, so users don't have to wait for the entire file to finish downloading.
 Therefore the improvement is greater than 22.3%.

-**Put simply:** Nx2.0 wouldn't just beat the current standards — it would demolish them, delivering substantial savings for both platforms and users while dramatically improving the download experience.

 #### Avoiding Duplicate files in Content Distribution Networks (CDNs)

 !!! info "Today, mod sites like Nexus Mods store many duplicate versions of the same file, incuding additional costs."